hex-plex/KiloBot-MultiAgent-RL/gym-KiloBot/README.md

 env = gym.make('kiloBot-v0',
-        n=5,                    ## No of modules to be initiated objective = "graph"     ## This specifics the task can also be "localization" render=True,            ## If Passed through initializes a pygame display for output module_color=(0,255,0), ## This sets the color of each module radius = 5 ,            ## This sets the size of each module screen_width = 250,     ## Sets the width of the output
+        n=5,                    ## No of modules to be initiated k=5,                    ## The no of steps for histogram objective = "graph",    ## This specifics the task can also be "localization" render=True,            ## If Passed through initializes a pygame display for output dupper = None,          ## This sets the upper limit of distance to be cosidered dlower = None,          ## This sets the lower limit of the same dthreshold = None,      ## This sets thresholding value and above three arguements are supposed to be numbers sigma = None ,          ## This sets sigma for radial basis function module_color=(0,255,0), ## This sets the color of each module radius = 5 ,            ## This sets the size of each module screen_width = 250,     ## Sets the width of the output